smithy-lang/smithy/docs/source-2.0/additional-specs/smoke-tests.rst

     client can successfully connect to a service and get the right kind of response.

-This trait can be used by client and service developers to make sure their clients can successfully connect to the service, and the service responds as expected.
-The trait can be used by client code generators to generate test cases that are run on the generated client against a service to ensure that this basic functionality is working, and continues to work as the client and service evolve.
+This trait can be used by client code generators to generate test cases that test generated clients against live services to ensure core functionality is working, and continues to work as the client and service evolve.

 .. smithy-trait:: smithy.test#smokeTests
 .. _smokeTests-trait: